Things to Do in Tangier – A Local Guide’s Perspective

 The café is built in terraces going down the cliff.
 You choose a seat, order mint tea, and just sit.
 No rush.
 No noise.
 Just waves and wind.

-This is the moment to stop walking, stop planning, and just be in Tangier.
+As a local guide, I always tell my guests this is the moment to stop walking, stop planning, and just be in Tangier.

 After tea, take a walk along the Corniche, the seaside promenade below.
-It’s great in the late afternoon when locals come out to walk, chat, and watch the sunset.
+It is great in the late afternoon when locals come out to walk, chat, and watch the sunset.
 You’ll see fishermen, kids playing, and couples enjoying the view.
 It shows you Tangier not as a tourist city, but as a place where people live their everyday life by the sea.

 If you time it right, sunset here is magic.
 The sky turns orange and pink, and the water seems endless.
 On clear days, you can even see the outline of Spain across the strait.